SYNYC/7_Metis_DataEngineering/Writeup.md

   - b.
 Database quality control: run it bi-weekly and on only the first page since the renewal items will be added on Page 1 with not too heavy frequency – the pipeline can be run in the balance of time and database quality

 - Data storage:
-- NoSQL MongoDB: load a series of JSON files with data on product info directly into a MongoDB collection.
+MongoDB is NoSQL database, which is suitable to load a series of JSON files with data on product info directly into a MongoDB collection.

 **1. Preprocessing**